 Recommended Vaccines for Back to School

 School is about to begin again.
-Back to school means new pencils, fresh notebooks, a new lunch box and a few immunizations or vaccinations to keep your child’s immune system stimulated and ready to react to certain kinds of viruses or bacteria.
+Back to school means new pencils, fresh notebooks, a new lunch box and a wellness checkup and review of your vaccine history to make sure your child is protected from illness.
 Immunizations are designed to stimulate the immune system to produce antibodies, just as if you were exposed to the actual disease.
 Your immune system stands ready to immediately react to these bacterium viruses to prevent your body from getting the illness that you are vaccinated against.

-According to the Food and Drug Administration, vaccines have contributed to a reduction in childhood illnesses as well as less severe illness.
+According to the Food and Drug Administration, vaccines have contributed to an overall reduction in childhood illnesses as well as less severe illness.
 Vaccines for diseases such as polio and smallpox have also contributed to the elimination of such diseases in the United States.

 - Diphtheria and tetanus toxoids and acellular pertussis – This vaccination is a five-dose series given beginning at 2 months and ending with a final dose after age four.
 An additional booster (Tdap) is required after age 11, which slightly differs from the original vaccine.

-- Polio – The inactivated poliovirus vaccine is a four-dose series given at 2, 4, 6 and 18 months, and ages 4 to 6.
-The final dose in the series should be administered on or after the 4th birthday and at least six months after the previous dose.
+- Polio – The inactivated poliovirus vaccine is a four-dose series given at 2, 4, 6 to 18 months, and age 4.

 - Flu - The flu, or influenza, is an annual vaccine.
-This vaccine is available via shot.
+This vaccine is available via shot or nasal administration.
 For children between the ages of 6 and 8 who haven’t received the vaccine before get two doses.
 Children age 9 and above should receive one dose.
 Flu season is typically between October and May.
 There’s a possibility for some mild side effects, such as aches, low grade fever and nausea.

 - Measles, mumps, rubella – The MMR vaccine is recommended for all school-aged children.
-This is a two-dose series given at 12 to 15 months, and between age 4 and 6.
+This is a two-dose series given at 12 to 15 months, and a booster after age four.
 It’s recommended that infants ages 6-11 months who are traveling outside the U.S. be given one dose, and revaccinated with the two-dose series upon arrival back in the U.S. Children age 1 and older who are traveling outside the U.S. should have the full two-dose series.

 - Human papillomavirus – The HPV vaccine is a two-dose series.
 The vaccination series can start at age 9 and there are 6 to 12 months between doses.
-If you start the schedule at age 15, you’ll follow a two-dose schedule, with five months between doses.
+If you start the schedule at age 15, you’ll follow a two-dose schedule, with at least five months between doses.
 If you start after age 15 or have increased risk of infection, there’s a three-dose schedule with minimum intervals of four weeks between the first and second doses, and 12 weeks between the second and third doses, with at least a minimum of five months between the first and third.
 This vaccine prevents against cancer in males and females.
 Learn more about the HPV vaccine.